sahildadhwal/Portfolio_Dadhwal/README.md

 - **Macintosh Interface**: Mimics the look and feel of a Macintosh desktop environment.
 - **Projects Showcase**: Displays my projects, achievements, and experiences.
 - **Resume**: Provides access to my resume for more details about my professional background.
+- **[Linkedin](https://www.linkedin.com/in/sahildadhwal/)**: Directly links to my Linkedin account
+- **Photos**: Displays some notable travel photos I have taken!
+- **Music**: Allows user to play soothing music while going through my portfolio.
+- **Mail**: Directly opens email with Reciever set to me.
+- **System Preferences**: Allows user to change wallpaper of my portfolio site!
+- **More Comming Soon**: I will work on filling up the portolio as much as I can, maybe include some games :)
 - **GitHub Pages**: Visit my portfolio live at [https://sahildadhwal.github.io/Portfolio_Dadhwal/](https://sahildadhwal.github.io/Portfolio_Dadhwal/).

 Feel free to explore and get in touch if you have any feedback or questions!